 Skip to main content

-API keys serve as reusable credentials that can be shared across multiple endpoints.
+LLM connections store your provider API keys as reusable credentials that can be shared across multiple endpoints.
 When you have several endpoints using the same provider, this approach simplifies both initial setup and ongoing credential management.

-Navigate to the AI Gateway section at http://localhost:5000/#/gateway and click on the API Keys tab.
+Navigate to http://localhost:5000/#/settings and click on the LLM Connections tab.

 3. Select your provider from the dropdown (OpenAI, Anthropic, Google Gemini, etc.)